HDFGroup/h5pyd/docs/high/group.rst

     >>> f['y'] = h5py.SoftLink('/g2.2/y')
     >>> f['z'] = h5py.SoftLink('/g3.3/z')

-While these method works with h5pyd as well, it would be more efficient to utilize multi-linking in this way:
+While this method works with h5pyd as well, with h5pyd it would be more efficient to utilize multi-linking in this way:

     >>> f = h5pyd.File('/home/test_user1/foo,h5', 'w')